MS in Management Admissions Timeline

 Lehigh’s GRE institution code is number is 2365.
 The department code is 4201.

-You must submit official transcripts from ALL universities attended, all post-secondary education including transfer credits.
-Official transcripts must bear the signature of the university’s registrar and the seal of issuing institution.
+You must submit official final transcripts from ALL universities attended, all post-secondary education including transfer credits.
+Official final transcripts must bear the signature of the university’s registrar, the seal of the issuing institution, and contain the name and date of the degree awarded.

-If the institution does not issue electronic transcripts, the official transcripts must be sent directly to our office in a sealed envelope from the issuing institution.
+If the institution does not offer an official transcript service, the official transcripts and degree certificates must be mailed directly to our office in a sealed envelope from the issuing institution.
 Please have the institution mail the transcripts to:

 Graduate Programs Office